BCDA-APS/apstools/docs/source/examples.rst

 Example: ``plan_catalog()``
 +++++++++++++++++++++++++++

-The APS_BlueSky_tools package provides an executable that can be used to display a summary of all the scans in the database.
+The *apstools* package provides an executable that can be used to display a summary of all the scans in the database.
 The executable wraps the demo function: :func:`plan_catalog()`.
 It is for demonstration purposes only (since it does not filter